WJEC (exam board): Qualifications

 WJEC’s qualifications include traditional academic and work-related subjects at Entry Level, GCSE, AS/A Level, other level 3 qualifications such as Level 3 Diploma/Certificate in Criminology or Level 3 Diploma/Certificate in Medical Science as well as Functional Skills and Key Skills.
 As competition between examination boards on qualifications syllabuses and educational standards for GCSE and A Levels is often discussed in the media, WJEC was interrogated by the British House of Commons on this matter and published a written declaration where it responded to the questions asked by the UK Parliament.
 A recent report by the BBC shows that there is an increasing trend for exam papers to be remarked because of growing allegations of inefficiency in grading under WJEC.

 WJEC has introduced a computerized assessment system for some subjects to improve the examination experience and increase efficiency of marking.

 WJEC provides Qualifications Wales-regulated qualifications to all state schools and colleges in Wales.
 Independent schools in Wales may choose between qualifications regulated by Welsh Government or those regulated by the Government of the United Kingdom.
 WJEC also collaborates with the University of Cambridge to offer educational qualifications.

 New GCSEs, AS/A levels and vocational qualifications have been developed to incorporate the changes as outlined by the Welsh Government in their own series of reforms.

 WJEC also provides the Welsh Baccalaureate.
 This offers a programme of study incorporating working with employers, community activities, individual investigations and key skills, as well as students’ GCSEs, GNVQs or A level studies.

 WJEC offers more than 13,000 past papers, mark schemes and marked exemplars free of charge via their website, along with digital resources in English and Welsh.
 WJEC also provides an Online Exam Review (OER) in order to provide instant exam results analysis.

+Since 2025, WJEC has controversially merged English language and literature GCSE into one qualification, abolished Science Triple award GCSE and has merged Mathematics and Numeracy GCSE into one qualification in its Made-for-Wales qualifications.

+WJEC has also increased the number of coursework assignments in the new English Language and Literature GCSE significantly, focusing on the theme of belonging from an assigned novel.
+The English Language and Literature qualification has come under criticism from teachers.